jgigault/42FileChecker/README.md

 <img align="right"  src="http://i.imgur.com/6pC7t9P.png" width="50%" />42FileChecker is a tiny bash script developped at 42 school for testing and checking the files according to the rules of the subjects.

-The script is designed as a reminder of the basic rules of the sujects:
+The script is designed as a reminder:
 * author file terminated by a Line Feed
 * count and names of files
 * code's standard